immense/immybot-documentation/src/guide/README.md

 ## Software
 Software, in the context of ImmyBot refers to Software objects in My Software or Global Software.

-At the bare minimum, Software requires a Detection Method.
+At the bare minimum, Software requires a [Detection Method](#detection-method).
-Software can have many Software Versions.
+Software can have many [Software Versions](#software-version).
 ![](../.vuepress/images/2021-02-23-08-13-18.png)

 ### Pre-Requisities
 This is a VERY powerful, and critically underrated feature in ImmyBot.
+ImmyBot resolves dependencies recursively, with built-in circular reference logic.

+Common uses for Pre-Requisites include
+* Ensuring a piece of software is installed before installing another
+  * C++ Redistributables before 3CX Client
+  * Office is installed before an Outlook Add-in
+* Ensuring a piece of software is _uninstalled_ before install another
+  * Removing Adobe Acrobat Reader before installing Adobe Acrobat Professional

 #### Install required dependencies